 The History Student Association is open to all students with an interest in history.
 Meetings are held monthly.
 The group undertakes a variety of events which are of interest to its student members.
 Persons interested in joining this organization should contact the faculty sponsor, Dr. Andrew Goss, professor of history, 706-667-4561.

-Phi Alpha Theta is an honorary society for those in the field of History.
+Phi Alpha Theta is an honor society for those in the field of History.

 To qualify for membership, an initiate must have at least 12 hours in History (nine of which must be completed at Augusta University) with a GPA of at least 3.1 in History classes, and an overall GPA of at least 3.0.
 Initiates should complete the membership application and submit it to the Faculty Advisor.
 For graduate requirements, please contact us.